Wix has long had a bad rep for SEO. But is that bad rep still justified today?

 As we said in the summary, Wix has come a long way over the past few years, and they now cover control of most of the SEO basics reasonably well.

-But speed and code bloat are major issues we hope they’ll address in the future.
+But speed and code bloat are still important issues we hope they’ll continue working on in the future.

 Finally, we’ll say that we do find many Wix sites are poorly optimized on a technical SEO level.
 But it seems that’s perhaps less a failing of the platform, and more an issue of website owners failing to use the tools available to them.